In most gardens the use of landscape edging plays an important role in two key aspects – design and function.

 Edging for Drainage

-If your garden areas have drainage issues or you need to establish a runoff for water, it’s easy enough to make a feature of it by creating colourful drainage edging.
+If your garden areas have drainage issues or you need to establish a runoff for water, it’s easy enough to make a feature of it by creating colorful drainage edging.

-Drainage trenches can be filled with decorative stones and by adding coloured glass stones for a bit of vibrancy.
+Drainage trenches can be filled with decorative stones and by adding colored glass stones for a bit of vibrancy.

 Edging for Herb Gardens

-A great way to introduce fragrance and colour to bed and pathways borders is to line them with Herbs, giving a lovely sense of flow and movement to a garden.
+A great way to introduce fragrance and color to bed and pathways borders is to line them with Herbs, giving a lovely sense of flow and movement to a garden.

 Raised Limestone Edging